colour-science/colour-science.org/posts/physical-lighting-quantities-tying-both-ends.rst

 `An Artist-Friendly Workflow for Panoramic HDRI <http://blog.selfshadow.com/publications/s2016-shading-course/unity/s2016_pbs_unity_hdri_notes.pdf>`__ by Lagarde, Lachambre and Jover (2016) describes a simple but effective process to calibrate a panoramic HDRI for absolute luminance.
-The only requirement is to measuring the scene illuminance with a light meter during the HDRI capture.
+The only requirement is to measure the scene illuminance with a light meter during the HDRI capture.

 The major advantage of this approach is that it is independent of the imaging device and thus does not require knowledge of its calibration constant :math:`K`.